dgalifi/eks-from-scratch/README.md

 http://<nlb_dns>:8080

-this should hit our nlb-service pod
+this should hit our nlb-app pod

 port is 8080 because we configured it in the LoadBalancer service